thatshycoder/Automatic-WP-Posts-Summarizer/readme.md

 ## Automatic WP Posts Summarizer

-A plugin that uses artificial intelligence and machine learning to generate an accurate and meaningful summary of posts.
+A plugin that uses Artificial Intelligence and Natural Language Processing (NLP) to generate an accurate and meaningful summary of posts.

 ## Features